The Benefits of Epsom Salt Baths for Muscle Recovery

 3. Promotes Deep Relaxation and Better Sleep

-Recovery isn’t just physical—it’s neurological.
-Stress and poor sleep elevate cortisol levels, which can impair muscle repair and prolong soreness.
+Recovery isn’t just physical, it’s neurological.
+When you train hard, your body is in a state of high alert.
+Stress and poor sleep elevate cortisol levels, which can impair muscle repair and prolong soreness by inhibiting the growth hormone production that happens during deep sleep.

-A warm Epsom salt bath before bed triggers the parasympathetic nervous system (“rest and digest” mode), lowering heart rate and cortisol.
-The magnesium in the salt may also support GABA production, a neurotransmitter that promotes calmness and sleep quality.
-Better sleep = faster muscle repair = stronger gains over time.
+A warm Epsom salt bath before bed triggers the parasympathetic nervous system, often called the rest and digest mode.
+This shift lowers the heart rate and reduces cortisol levels, signaling to your brain that it is safe to wind down.
+The magnesium in the salt may also support the production of GABA, a neurotransmitter that promotes calmness and improves sleep quality.

 4. Improves Circulation and Flexibility